Skip to main content

 - "user-prompter-svc"

-You can apply these grants with an administrator account in your CI workflow with the oo CLI:
+You can apply these permits with an administrator account in your CI workflow with the oo CLI:

 Tokens